dannsam/xenko-docs/manual/get-started/use-scripts.md

 ## Attach a script

 To add behaviors to entities, attach a script to them.
+You can do this in Game Studio or in code.

-In Xenko, you can attach a single script as many entities as you need.
+You can attach a single script as many entities as you need.
 You can also attach multiple scripts to single entities.
 In this case, Game Studio creates multiple **instances** of the script.
 This means the same script can have different values in its public properties.

-You can attach a script to entities in Game Studio or in code.

 ### Attach a script from Game Studio

-There are two ways to attach scripts in Game Studio: by dragging and dropping the script from the asset view to the entity properties, or by adding a script component to the entity.
+There are two ways to attach scripts in Game Studio: by dragging the script from the asset view to the entity properties, or by adding a script component to the entity.
+They both have the same result.

 #### Drag and drop

 1. **Open the scene** in the scene editor.

 2. In the **solution explorer**, select the assembly which contains your script.
-   Your script appears in the asset view.
+Game Studio shows your script in the **asset view**.

 3. Select the entity you want to attach the script to.

-4. Drag and drop the script from the **asset view** to the **property grid**.
+4. Drag the script from the **asset view** to the **property grid**.

    Game Studio attaches the script to the entity.

 #### Add a script component

-> [!TIP]
-> You can also attach scripts to new entity or an entity of the entity hierarchy by drag-and-dropping
-> the script directly inside the main view of the scene editor or in the entity hierarchy view.
+1. Select the entity you want to add the script to.

+2. In the **property grid**, click **Add component** and select the script you want to attach.

+    Game Studio attaches the script to the entity.

 ### Attach a script from code